7 Ways Captions Improve Video SEO

 3Play’s SEO embed allows Google to properly prioritize your videos in search results.

-The SEO embed injects your metadata – like the video transcript, thumbnail, title, and description – to the head of your page so Google crawl and index your video.
+The SEO embed injects your metadata – like the video transcript, thumbnail, title, and description – to the head of your page so Google can crawl and index your video.

 All this is hidden from the viewer.